 • The custodian has failed to respond within 7 business days.

-The statute of limitations does allow a requestor filing beyond the new time frame to submit a motion providing reasons why the GRC should accept the complaint “as within time.”
+The statute of limitations may allow a requestor filing beyond the new time frame to submit a motion providing reasons why the GRC should accept the complaint “as within time.”
 Unless a requestor can successfully argue that their complaint should be accepted “as within time,” the complaint will be rejected for filing.
-This new rule will only apply to complaints filed on or after November 7, 2022.
+This new provision applies to complaints filed on or after September 3, 2024.

 Anonymous Complaints